IPA.CONF(5) IPA.CONF(5)

 Some parameters look like variables (it is naturally to use the `='

-character for such parameters), another ones look like instructions.
-In
+character for them), another ones look like instructions.
+In any case

 An argument can contain strings: